Homotopy Normal Maps: Higher normality

 \begin{defn} A k-simplicial space $X_{\bullet\cdots\bullet}$ is called a \emph{reduced Segal k-space} if: \begin{enumerate} \item $X_{0,\ldots,0}\simeq *$; \item the Segal maps induce homotopy equivalences $X_{p_1,\ldots,p_k}\overset{\simeq}{\rar} (X_{1,\ldots,1})^{p_1\cdots p_k}$; \item the monoid $\pi_0(X_{1,\ldots,1})$ admits inverses (i.e. is a group). \end{enumerate} \end{defn}

-Building on Segal's delooping machine, the characterization of $k$-fold loop spaces takes the form of: \begin{thm} A space $X$ is of the homotopy type of a $k$-fold loop space iff there exist a reduced Segal k-space $X_{\bullet,\ldots,\bullet}$ with $X_{1,\ldots,1}\simeq X$. \end{thm}
+Building on Segal's delooping machine, the characterization of $k$-fold loop spaces takes the following form. \begin{thm} A space $X$ is of the homotopy type of a $k$-fold loop space if and only if there exist a reduced Segal k-space $X_{\bullet,\ldots,\bullet}$ with $X_{1,\ldots,1}\simeq X$. \end{thm}

 \begin{cor} Homotopy monoidal endofunctors of spaces preserve $k$-fold loop spaces. \end{cor}